ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 group.
 The initial octet allows the MIMI protocol to deprecate SHA-256 and specify a new default algorithm in the future (for example if a practical birthday attack on SHA_256 becomes feasible).

+> The salt is duplicated in the input to the hash to avoid a SHA-256 length
+> extension attack.

 ##  Accepted Timestamp